 Informal Resolution, when agreed to by the Complainant and Respondent by written consent and deemed appropriate by the Investigator, is a path designed to eliminate the conduct at issue, prevent its recurrence, and remedy its effects in a manner that meets the expressed preference of the parties and the safety and welfare of the campus community.
 Informal Resolution is not appropriate for all forms of conduct under the Procedures.
 The Informal Resolution cannot be utilized if a Formal Complaint has not been filed by the College or if the Respondent is an employee of the College.
-The parties are not required to participate in an Informal Resolution and any party at any time prior to agreeing to a resolution, has the right to withdraw from the Informal Resolution;
+The parties are not required to participate in an Informal Resolution and any party at any time prior to agreeing to a resolution, has the right to withdraw from the Informal Resolution process and resume the Grievance Process with respect to the Formal Complaint;